jzonthemtn/nifi-minifi/README.md

 docker run -d -v YOUR_CONFIG.YML:/opt/minifi/minifi-${minifi.version}/conf/config.yml apacheminifi:${minifi.version}
 ```

+## Windows Installation Build

+To create a Windows installer you must have InnoSetup installed.
+By default Maven expects InnoSetup to exist at `C:\Program Files (x86)\Inno Setup 5\ISCC.exe`.
+If you installed InnoSetup to a different folder you must set the location in `minifi-assembly/pom.xml`.

+To build:

+- Execute `mvn -Pwindows-setup clean install`.
+This will run the full build and execute InnoSetup to create a Windows installer.
+The build installer will be stored at  `minifi-assembly/target/setup.exe`.

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org
 ([archive](https://mail-archives.apache.org/mod_mbox/nifi-dev)).